-(10) One variety of these organisms can leave behind hardened scars known as their namesake "boot."
+(15) One variety of these organisms can leave behind hardened scars known as their namesake "boot."
+Gilded flickers form nests inside these organisms.
 Carmine dyes are made from a type of beetle that lives on these organisms, one species of which, Peyote [[peh-YOH-teh]], contains the hallucinogen mescaline [[MEH-skah-lin]].
-The pin cushion and Saguaro are examples of, for the point, what desert plant which is covered in spines?
+Other examples of these plants include pincushion and saguaro varieties.
+For the point, name these desert plants that are covered in spines.